A Practical Guide to Your Power of Attorney and Enduring Guardianship documents in Australia

 The primary differences across Australia relate to the name of the documents, whether they combine financial and health decisions, and the specific legal professionals required to witness your signature.

 I’ve seen cheap Power of Attorney kits online.
-Isn't that good enough?
+Aren't they enough?

-My partner is my next-of-kin.
-Won't the hospital just listen to them anyway?
+Won't the hospital just listen to my partner as next-of-kin?

-Can I appoint more than one person?
-For example, my partner and my sibling?
+Can I appoint more than one person to make decisions?

 Call us today on 1300 137 403 or email us here for a no-obligation private chat about your situation.